-This is the term I, Aunt Carolyn, owner of Back Porch Talkin’ Country Exchange, created to describe our egg production.
+This is the term Uncle Bill and I at Back Porch Talkin’ Country Exchange, created to describe our egg production.
 Country-organic is true, organic, straight from-the-nest, free range, cage-free, non-refrigerated, non-washed, farm-fresh eggs.
 The way nature intended for us to enjoy.

 Pictures from our farm (left to right):

 - One of our beloved hens, Bloomers, in nest, laying her egg for the day

 - Farm-fresh eggs packaged in cartons ready for sale

 - Some of our cage-free chickens enjoy a snack of trout & salmon with our cats

 - A few of our free-range hens naturally foraging for bugs & worms on freshly prepared soil for our home-grown, raised bed, vegetable gardens (coming soon).